CPS case outcomes by principal offence

 Introduction Toggle accordion

-This report contains a monthly analysis of the outcome of CPS proceedings in magistrates' courts and in the Crown Court.
+This report contains a quarterly analysis of the outcome of CPS proceedings in magistrates' courts and in the Crown Court.
 Outcomes are broken down into two categories: convictions and unsuccessful outcomes.
 The report shows the number and the proportion of defendants falling into each category.